-Cons: Stamped materials are typically made from thinner metal, so they have the ability to be formed and molded.
-Because of this, they are slightly more susceptible to puncture or cracking – although, they are still more durable than traditional asphalt shingles, clay tiles, or stone slate roofing.
+Cons: Stamped metal roofing material is typically made from thinner metal, so they have the ability to be formed and molded.
+Because of this, they are slightly more susceptible to puncture or cracking – although, they are still more durable than traditional asphalt, clay tiles, or stone slate roofing.

 So how do you decide which metal roof is best for you?
 That’s what we are here for.
 Here are a few key questions we ask each client to help them determine the best types of metal roofing for their location and their budget.

 - What is Your Roof Budget?
 This is the first question that must be determined.
 An exposed fastener roof is going to be the most budget-friendly option and stamped roofing is usually the most expensive.
 However, there are options in between that can affect the cost of your roof significantly.

 - What is Your Desired Roof Appearance?
 If you like the look of a standing or vertical seam, a classic standing seam metal roof is a beautiful and modern option.
 If you’d prefer your home to carry the look of tile, slate, shale, or asphalt shingles – one of the stamped or granular coated panels is the best choice.